utility-server/documents/NDA.md

 ---

-## 2. Obligations of the Receiving Party
+## 2. Mutual Confidentiality Obligations

-### 2.1 Confidentiality Obligation
+### 2.1 Your Obligations (As User)

-The Receiving Party agrees to:

-a) **Maintain Confidentiality**: Hold all Confidential Information in strict confidence;

-b) **Protect**: Use the same degree of care to protect the Confidential Information as it uses to protect its own confidential information, but in no event less than reasonable care;

-c) **Limit Access**: Limit access to Confidential Information only to employees, contractors, advisors, and agents ("Representatives") who:
-   - Have a legitimate need to know for the Purpose;
-   - Have been informed of the confidential nature of the information;
-   - Are bound by confidentiality obligations at least as protective as those contained herein;
+By using Utility Server, you agree to:

+a) **Keep Confidential**: Maintain confidentiality of any proprietary information you learn about Utility Server's technology, algorithms, or business operations

-d) **No Disclosure**: Not disclose Confidential Information to any third party without the prior written consent of the Disclosing Party;
+b) **No Disclosure**: Not disclose Utility Server's confidential information to unauthorized third parties

-e) **No Reverse Engineering**: Not reverse engineer, disassemble, or decompile any prototypes, software, or other tangible objects that embody Confidential Information.
+c) **No Reverse Engineering**: Not attempt to reverse engineer, decompile, or disassemble any Utility Server technology

+d) **Respect IP**: Respect Utility Server's intellectual property rights

-### 2.2 Use Restriction
+### 2.2 Utility Server's Obligations

-The Receiving Party shall:

-a) Use Confidential Information ONLY for the Purpose;
+Utility Server agrees to:

+a) **Process Only Public Data**: Access and process ONLY publicly available content from your website

+b) **Explicit Consent**: Process your data only with your explicit consent when you onboard

+c) **Confidentiality**: Treat your website configurations, API keys, and account information as confidential

+d) **Security**: Implement reasonable security measures to protect your information

-b) Not use Confidential Information for any competitive purpose;
+e) **No Unauthorized Use**: Not use your data for any purpose beyond providing the Services

-c) Not use Confidential Information for the benefit of any third party;

-d) Not exploit Confidential Information for commercial gain outside the Purpose.
+f) **No Sale**: Never sell or share your data with third parties for their marketing purposes

-### 2.3 Responsibility for Representatives
+### 2.3 Data Processing Scope

-The Receiving Party is responsible and liable for:
-- Any breach of this Agreement by its Representatives;
-- Ensuring Representatives comply with the terms herein;
-- Any unauthorized disclosure by its Representatives.
+**What Utility Server Processes**:
+✅ Publicly accessible website pages
+✅ Public images and media files
+✅ Public HTML, CSS, JavaScript
+✅ Publicly available meta tags and structured data

+**What Utility Server Does NOT Process**:
+❌ Password-protected content
+❌ User login credentials
+❌ Private customer data from your website
+❌ Payment information
+❌ Personal identifiable information (PII) of your users
+❌ Non-public database content

 ---